Community experiences of the 2022 Australian floods - South Australia, Victoria and south-western New South Wales | Natural Hazards Research Australia

 This research builds on similar studies that were also undertaken after flooding during 2022 in Queensland and New South Wales (complete) and Tasmania (in progress).
 This research in South Australia, Victoria and south-western New South Wales will use the same methodology employed in this previous studies, involving in-depth interviews and a survey.

-The survey is broad and open to anyone who was affected by the 2022/2023 floods in South Australia, Victoria and south-western New South Wales.
-While the recent floods in December 2023 to January 2024 are not the focus of the study, if you were affected by these floods a few questions will be asked.
+A broad survey was open to anyone who was affected by the 2022/2023 floods in South Australia, Victoria and south-western New South Wales.
+While the recent floods in December 2023 to January 2024 were not the focus of the study, a few questions were asked.

 The in-depth interviews will focus on six different locations, to explore: